Abacus Training – A Must Have For Your Kids

 A child who learns abacus overcomes the fear of maths.
 Abacus makes him answer mathematical problems at a lightening speed with accuracy.
 When the same thing happens every time, maths seems to be like a sport to the child in which he has mastered.
 This makes him confident amongst his peer groups, outside his groups, home or anywhere.

 These are the five most evident benefits of learning abacus, but in fact, there are many other big and small benefits which a child derives out of abacus learning.
 I highly advise parents to make their child learn abacus, preferably starting in early years (age 4 onwards).

-In case you are interested to know more about the benefits of abacus, you can approach at email@example.com.
-Also, you can connect me too at firstname.lastname@example.org to have any information about abacus learning, I would be happy to answer.
+In case you are interested to know more about the benefits of abacus, you can ask yout questions in comments or email at firstname.lastname@example.org, I would be happy to answer.

 Do check out the video to see a 4.5 year child in action with abacus.